FlareTiming/flaretiming/www-hakyll/posts/2019-02-28-give-a-little.rst

 A Workaround
 ------------
-To compensate the pilots for these inaccuracies, the GAP rules have some give.
+To compensate the pilots for these inaccuracies, the GAP rules have some give around turnpoints.
 Instruments have improved over the years and the tolerance in the rules is being `tightened up`_.
-The tolerance was set at half a percent of the turnpoint radius but this is reducing to a tenth of a percent or 5 m, whichever is the smaller.
+The tolerance was set at half a percent of the turnpoint radius but this is reducing to a tenth of a percent or 5m, whichever is the smaller.

 Added Options
 -------------
-Aside from the tracklogs, the `extract-input` command from flare-timing is able to extract all the inputs it needs from the competition `*.fsdb` except for the Earth model used and the amount of tolerance allowed around control zones.
+Aside from the tracklogs, the :code:`extract-input` command from flare-timing is able to extract all the inputs it needs from the competition :code:`*.fsdb` except for the Earth model used and the amount of tolerance allowed around control zones.
 These are supplied as command line options:

 .. code-block:: console